Kruptein/planarally-docs/blog/2021-01-3-release-0.24.0/index.md

 Finally, when changing to a tool mode that the current tool does not support, automatically change to the Select tool.

+### Delete performance

+When removing multiple shapes at once, especially related to vision/lighting, the client could take a big performance hit or even outright stall and only perform a partial remove.

+This was due to pretty inefficient recalculation of the vision/lighting triangulation.
+This is now done smarter and results in **much** snappier behaviour.

 ## Notable fixes

 ### Shape selection